CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 2. Click the "SAML 2.0 Authentication" checkbox to show all the available settings.
 For now, just take note of the "Relying Party Assertion Consumer Service URL" listed there.
 It should be in the format of <code>https://{account-alias}.cloudportal.io/SAMLAuth/Post</code>.
 (Highlighted in the screenshot below.)
 ![SAML Settings Blank](../images/saml-settings-blank.png)
 3. Now login to the OneLogin end-user dashboard.
-4. From the "Apps" menu, select "Add Apps".</br>
+4. From the "Apps" menu, select "Add Apps".
 ![OneLogin Add App](../images/onelogin-add-app.png)
 5. In the search field, type "onelogin saml" and select the first app that shows up.
-It should be called "OneLogin SAML Test (IdP)".<br>
+It should be called "OneLogin SAML Test (IdP)".
 ![OneLogin SAML Test](../images/onelogin-saml-test.png)
 6. Rename this app to "CenturyLink Cloud Control Portal" and click the "Save" button.
 ![OneLogin SAML Test](../images/onelogin-app-rename.png)
 7. Now, on the "Configuration" tab, enter the URL you copied from Step 2 in the section above into the "SAML Consumer URL" field.
 Optionally, you may provide other values in the additional fields if you know them.
-(You will find the Single Logout URL also available on the Control Portal page from Step 2 above.)<br>
+(You will find the Single Logout URL also available on the Control Portal page from Step 2 above.)
 ![OneLogin SAML Test](../images/onelogin-saml-url.png)
 8. Click the "Save" button in the upper right hand corner to save the OneLogin configuration.